Keyboard shortcuts

 To view the docs in a single page, click the print icon in the menu bar, then cancel the print operation.

-The content can then be copied and pasted into ChatGPT or other LLMs for interactive Q&A about Mouseless.
+The content can then be copied and pasted into any AI chat for interactive Q&A about Mouseless.

 Getting started